abubinfahd/reponsive-portfolio-Alexa/README.md

 I created this portfolio with this tutorial.I tried to understand every step & write down step by step.
 Here I learned some vast knowldge about html, css & js.
-Like examples blob-image, swiperjs, dom, responsivness etc.And I am very much thankful to Bedimcode to create such a nice tutorial.
+Like examples blob-image, swiperjs, dom, responsivness, dark-theme etc. At this stage I learned how to use dark-theme.
+And I am very much thankful to Bedimcode to create such a nice tutorial.

 # Responsive Portfolio Website Alexa
 ## [Watch it on youtube](https://youtu.be/27JtRAI3QO8)